-At one level, following a famous theoretical distinction in organizational sociology about rules and institutions (Scott, 2013), labour standards like all rules may have a normative dimension specifying what ought to be appropriate in a certain work environment, a cognitive dimension in that there are implicit and learnt assumptions about how the work is executed properly, and a regulatory dimension in which sanction-based rules specify what must be realized as a standard.
-In practice, all these dimensions usually combine, because societal customs, labour law and industry- or occupation specific habits all intersect in the workplace: If you are used to a safe work environment as stipulated in respective labour laws, but also widely accepted among your colleagues on the shopfloor, and also agreed upon in a collective agreement between your employer and your union, you may feel discomfort when you are suddenly placed in a work space full of dirt.
+At one level, following a famous theoretical distinction in organizational sociology about rules and institutions (Scott, 2013), labour standards like all rules have a normative, a cognitive and a regulatory dimension.
+As for the normative dimensions, rules specify what ought to be appropriate in a certain work environment.
+Cognitively, rules imply learnt assumptions and frames about how the work is executed properly.
+And in the regulatory dimension, sanction-based rules specify what must be realized as a standard in the workplace to avoid legal consequences.
+In practice, all these dimensions usually combine, because societal customs, labour law, and industry- or occupation-specific habits all intersect in the workplace: If you are used to a safe work environment as stipulated in respective labour laws, but also widely accepted among your colleagues on the shopfloor, and also detailed in a collective agreement between your employer and your union, you feel discomfort when you are suddenly placed in a work space where these standards are not met.
 And you may feel frustrated when there is no one you can send a grievance to about it.
 You may even get angry if your activities, which you may feel legitimized to undertake in order change the work environment, are oppressed.
 This already points to another understanding of labour standards that focuses more on how labour standards are created in struggles and bargaining (Campbell, 2004) and other forms of rule-making work (Lawrence et al., 2013).

 The second distinction has been suggested by Sengenberger and disentangles two overlapping meanings of the term “labour standard” (Sengenberger, 2002):